 "Gee Mom, it’s good to see you again and drink wine together.
 I hope I’m not an alcoholic.
 Do you think it’s hereditary?"

 I called her Mom for my husband's sake.
 It wasn't an honest term of endearment.
 Realizing immediately my hoof in mouth statement, due to my father-in-law's alcoholism, I tried to cover by switching the subject.

 "I love what you did with the roses in the front yard of your house."

 Mulling my alcohol hereditary comment, she changed the conversation back.

 "Oh Mom, I'm not worried."

-She leaned close and hit me hard.
+She leaned close across the table and hit me hard.